 What Is a NAICS Code?

-A NAICS code is a five- or six-digit number used to quickly identify the type of business a given company is.
+A NAICS code is a 5- or 6-digit number used to quickly identify the type of business a given company is.

 A few examples:

 - 337124 identifies companies that manufacture metal household furniture

 - 423420 identifies a company as an office equipment wholesaler

 The numbering system for NAICS works as follows:

 - The first and second numbers designate the economic sector a company operates in

 - The third number designates the sub-sector of the company

 - The fourth indicates the industry group the company belongs to

 - The fifth identifies the specific industry of the company